 Create an account on Top Hat using your McMaster email address and enter your 9-digit student number in place of Student ID.
-The class join code is 304267 for Dr. Emad Mohammad's sections and 249102 for Professor Aadil Merali's sections.
-Students registered with Dr. Emad may not register on A.S.
-Merali's Top Hat and vice versa.
-Create an account on Top Hat using your McMaster email address and enter your 9-digit student number in place of Student ID.
+The class join code is 029398.
 Your first and last name on Top Hat should match exactly as shown in Avenue.
-You will be added to the relevant class by the Instructional Assistant prior to the first day of class.
 There is no cost to use this platform.